Masihdeveloper/Advanced-Welcomer-Bot/README.md

 Welcomer Log System

 ![Log](https://cdn.discordapp.com/attachments/970232277437124659/1144625567883350189/Screenshot_2023-08-21_222734.png)

+with Ping On Join (Mention your member to a text channel when joined and delete it after 3 seconds)
 #
-Ping On Join System

 Don't forget to star ⭐